SharkFourSix/go-struct-validator/README.md

 #### Accessing validation errors

-`validator.ValidationResults.IsValid()` indicates whether the validation succeeded or not.
-If the validation did not exceed, you are guaranteed to have at least one validation error in `validator.ValidationResults.FieldErrors` .
+`validator.ValidationResults.IsValid()` indicates whether validation succeeded or not.
+If validation did not exceed, you are guaranteed to have at least one validation error in `validator.ValidationResults.FieldErrors`.

 Each field error contains the label take from the field name or `label` tag, and error message returned by the failing validation function, or taken from the `message` tag or default generic error message if none of the former options were specified.

-In the following sample, the

 ```go
 func main(){